Work Visa for US: How to Apply for a Post Study Work Visa USA

 • Applications for post-completion OPT must be received by USCIS before the completion of your degree

 Keep in mind that there are travel regulations governing F-1 students on OPT — if you leave the country after completing your degree, but before receiving your EAD and obtaining a job, you may not be readmitted into the US.
-This could impact your chance at securing your post-graduate work visa USA.
+This could impact your chance at securing your postgraduate USA work visa.

 You can leave after you have received your EAD and secured a job, but make sure you have all the necessary documents with you once you return: